wechuli/learning_go/notes.md

 Go programs start running in the `main` package.
 It is a special package that is used with programs that are meant to be executable.
 By convention, Executable programs (the ones with the `main` package) are called Commands.
 Others are simply called PAckages.
 The `main()` function is a special function that is the entry point of an executable program.

 ## Compiling and Running Go Applications

 1. **go run**: it compiles and runs the application.
 It doesn't produce an executable.
 It doesn't produce an executable
    - `go run file.go` compiles and immediately runs Go programs
 2. **go build**: it just compiles the application.
 It produces an executable
    - `go build file.go` compiles a bunch of Go source files.
 It compiles packages and dependencies
    - If you run `go build`, it will compile the files in the current directory and will produce an executable file with the name of the current working directory

 - In Go, all values are initialized

+### Constants in Go

+There are ONLY boolean constants,rune constants, integer constants, floating-point constants, complex constants and string constants.